 What’s wrong with just saying they are blue?

 What happens when you say blue is that you leave a gap.

 The reader’s mind needs more than blue.
 The result is that the reader’s mind jumps to fill in the gap.
 It uses its library of images, all intensely detailed, to conjure a suitable set of blue eyes.
 This set of blue eyes will go far beyond anything you could have described.

 How Much Character Description?

-Many writers shy away from writing enough description.
+Many writers shy away from writing character descriptions.

-I am not suggesting that you have pages of flowery prose, but that you have adequate description to allow the reader to ‘paint’ a picture of the characters in their mind’s eye.
+I am not suggesting that you have pages of flowery prose describing physical attributes, but that you have adequate description to allow the reader to ‘paint’ a picture of the character in their mind’s eye.

-Writers will also often be tempted to short cut the description process and write things such as ‘John was happy’.
+Writers will also often be tempted to short cut the character descriptions and write things such as ‘John was happy’.
 As we’ve seen, this is tell, you are telling the reader John is happy.
 Tell is always bad.
 Instead, describe john acting in a way that shows he is happy.

 As we have seen, Stephen King describes writing as an act of ‘telepathy’.
 He said the job of a writer was to pass a picture of a scene from the writer’s brain into the brain of the reader.